withastro/astro/.changeset/green-cups-hammer.md

 });
 ```

-Note that the 0-specifity `:where` pseudo-selector is still used as the default strategy.
+Note that the 0-specificity `:where` pseudo-selector is still the default strategy.
 The intent is to change `'class'` to be the default in 3.0.